wangyiyang7/CS5520-FinalProject/README.md

 4. Added native share functionality enabling users to easily share post content with others through device-native sharing options.

 5. Implemented security checks to ensure only post authors can modify or delete their content, maintaining data integrity.

+### Yiyang Wang's Contributions by feature branch:

+- [**tab-navigation** ](https://github.com/wangyiyang7/CS5520-FinalProject/pull/1): Established the basic layout for navigation.
+- [**weather-api**](https://github.com/wangyiyang7/CS5520-FinalProject/pull/2): Implemented a prototype to acquire the user's location (latitude and longitude) and fetch the corresponding weather information.
+- [**auth**](https://github.com/wangyiyang7/CS5520-FinalProject/pull/4): Implemented basic authentication functionalities, including log in, log out, and sign up.
+Users are directed to the login screen when attempting to access the create or profile sections if they are not logged in.
+- [**alarm**](https://github.com/wangyiyang7/CS5520-FinalProject/pull/6): Implemented an alarm-like notification system.
+The notification set-off feature is not yet complete.
+- [**profile**](https://github.com/wangyiyang7/CS5520-FinalProject/pull/8): Implemented users profile screen, allowing users to change their username and password.
+- [**notificationSetting**](https://github.com/wangyiyang7/CS5520-FinalProject/pull/10): Implemented the notification settings interface.
+The notification set-off functionality is still pending.
+- [**profilePicture**](https://github.com/wangyiyang7/CS5520-FinalProject/pull/14): Implemented the feature to edit the profile picture.